Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/buildingexplorer/README.md

 ### Basic usage for displaying a Building Explorer

-Create a `BuildingExplorerState` with a list of `BuildingSceneLauyers`
+Create a `BuildingExplorerState` with a list of `BuildingSceneLayers`

 ```kotlin
     lateinit var buildingExplorerState: BuildingExplorerState